delightfulapp/delightful/README.md

 17. Smart tags.
 Automatically tag photos based on photos' metadata when uploading.
 18. Guest login.
 Access a Trovebox server without logging in.
 You can only see public photos, albums, and tags; You cannot upload as guest either.

-What's New in 2.1.0
---

-New Features:

-- Optional Title and Description for photos to upload.
-- Option to resize photos after upload to save storage space in your device.
-- Remember user’s choice on Resize after upload option.
-- Guest access.
-User can skip login but will only see public photos/albums/tags and cannot upload.
-- Favoriting a photo will tag the photo with “Favorites” tag.
-- Migrate previous locally favorited photos to Favorites tag
-- Show indicator when migrating favorites.
-- Show indicator when syncing favorites.
-- Separate share link and share image.
-- Loading indicator on title view to indicate synchronization in operation.

-Bug Fixes:

-- Fix photos selection bug where sometimes photo got deselected.
-- Fix selected cell not visible when returning from full screen photos.
-- Fix crash when returning to Favorites after refreshing All Photos.
-- Fix crash after upload.
-- Fix 4S login
-- Fix refresh control not hiding in Favorites.
-- Fix stuck in launching.
-- Fix the crash when returning to the app after changing photos library (delete/insert/recover photos).
-- Fix bugs in title’s loading indicator.
-- Fix scrolling bug in iPhone 6 plus.

 Requirements
 --